Conviction is the Scarcest Resource: Dialogues About Conviction

 I asked again about all my choices for where to work, feeling I didn’t get clarity on my specific choice yet.

-• [Aayush post-chat addendum] Many people opt to do this due to the excuse that finance for a few years will give them the money they need to quit then do what they really want to do.
+- [Aayush post-chat addendum] Many people opt to do this due to the excuse that finance for a few years will give them the money they need to quit then do what they really want to do.
 This is almost never what happens: you get locked into finance for way longer than you want due to salary incentives, the culture of these places changes you, and the optionality, attention, and responsibility of such vast money will likely distract you.
+Dave Chappelle talks about how money is a trap too.
 How many great artists or people in your chosen “real” passion have a bio that says they started in finance?
 Most were just messing around with some friends and honing their craft – finance first doesn’t work empirically for a reason.

 Chat 4: Focus is the Superpower (A discussion with mentor 3)